Monster Max: Background and origins

-Monster Max was designed and programmed by Jon Ritman with graphics by Bernie Drummond, both having established themselves in the video games industry by developing isometric 8-bit computer games for Ocean Software, including Batman (1986) and Head over Heels (1987).
-Following Match Day II (1987), Ritman and Drummond moved to Rare, owned by the founders of Ultimate Play the Game, the developer and publisher of what launched the trend of isometric computer games Batman and Head over Heels were a part of, Knight Lore (1984).
+Monster Max was designed and programmed by Jon Ritman with graphics by Bernie Drummond, both having established themselves in the video games industry by developing isometric 8-bit video games for Ocean Software, including Batman (1986) and Head over Heels (1987).
+Following Match Day II (1987), Ritman and Drummond moved to Rare, owned by the founders of Ultimate Play the Game, the developer and publisher of what launched the isometric game trend, Knight Lore (1984).
 Choosing to work for the company as an answer to an advertisement in Crash, and with respect for Ultimate, the two had their first project be an arcade football game named Final Whistle.

 Although the software's design, visuals and code was finished in six months, the arcade cabinet was such a "time consumer" its hardware and graphics had to be re-done in another six months.
 Rare cancelled Final Whistle out of a perception of a lack of instant appeal to its target demographic.
 This led to a seven-year gap where the two were not public to the press and did not have work released.
-Ritman, after completing his own development kit using a £1,200 Global Language Assembler Monitor (GLAM) that was also used in other Rare games, wanted to develop a Game Boy product with it.
+Ritman, after completing his own software development kit using a £1,200 Global Language Assembler Monitor (GLAM) that was used in other Rare games, wanted to develop a Game Boy product with it.
 His reasoning was how short the development process would be for a complete game on a hand-held device.
 He chose an isometric game, noticing that the genre was absent in the console's library, but possible given its inclusion of a Zilog Z80-like chip and more memory than the ZX Spectrum.
 Monster Max was the first isometric Game Boy game.
 When Ritman called Drummond about a potential Game Boy project, the artist's latest drawing was a half-reptilian/half-skeleton guitarist that became the titular playable character.